 The number of topics an individual communicates about each day is extensive.
 Communication helps us form and maintain relationships, express likes/dislikes or wants, ask and respond to questions, etc. These skills are just as important for individuals who use augmentative and alternative communication (AAC) systems as they are for you or me.
 Similar to us, individuals who use AAC require access to language on their communication systems.
 They require support to develop these skills.
 They also require the opportunity to communicate using these skills.
-There are six primary communication functions that we use.
+There are six primary communication functions of AAC that we use.

 Individuals use requesting in a variety of ways.
 This includes: requesting a preferred individual (e.g., “mom” or “dad”) or activity, gaining someone’s attention, or communicating a basic want or need (e.g., “food, drink,” or “bathroom”).
 Requesting can indicate a food/drink order, someone we want to speak to, a place we want to go, or a game we want to play.